 How Do Smoking and Poor Oral Hygiene Affect Implants?

-Smoking reduces blood flow and slows healing, which raises the chance of implant complications.
-Poor oral hygiene lets plaque build up and increases infection risk.
-Quitting tobacco, brushing and flossing consistently, and keeping regular dental visits improve the odds of a lasting implant.
+Smoking narrows blood vessels and hinders healing, increasing complications.
+Poor oral hygiene lets plaque accumulate and raises infection risk.
+Quitting tobacco, brushing and flossing regularly, and keeping scheduled dental visits improve success rates.

 Smoking as a Major Cause of Dental Implant Failure